A Guide to Launching a Rabbit Farming Agribusiness [UPDATED]

 [Update]

-Choosing your breeding stock
+Choosing your Breeding Stock

 Several experts have advised that you should research the type of rabbit breed you want to start farming.
-Orateng Ntsime, a rabbit farmer and owner of High Five Productions, said to news portal Sowetan LIVE that to succeed as a rabbit farmer, you must first know the rabbits that you are farming more than the business.
+Orateng Ntsime, a rabbit farmer and owner of High Five Productions, said to the news portal Sowetan LIVE that to succeed as a rabbit farmer, you must first know the rabbits that you are farming more than the business.
 “Rabbits, like any other animals, get sick and need special attention.”

 You can get an extensive list of rabbit breeds in South Africa from the Gauteng Rabbit Breeders Association, according to Food for Mzansi, a digital platform that provides news on agriculture.
 “The breed you choose will depend on availability, cost and your target market.”

-It is important that you buy rabbits from a registered, accredited, ethical breeder – you can get information on breeders from associations like The Natal Rabbit Club.
+You must buy rabbits from a registered, accredited, ethical breeder – you can get information on breeders from associations like The Natal Rabbit Club.

-According to the department of agriculture, forestry and fisheries, here are the dos and don’ts of buying healthy rabbits:
+According to the Department of Agriculture, Forestry and Fisheries, here are the dos and don’ts of buying healthy rabbits:

 Do: